 Sincerely, Andrea Maki

-WLP's work featured in international Horsetalk Magazine: Idaho Wild Horses Spared From Helicopter Gather
+WLP's work in New Zealand's Horsetalk Magazine: Idaho Wild Horses Spared From Helicopter Gather

 Wild Love Preserve Video by Andrea Maki ©2016